-REG 10.10.03 – Human Subject Research
+REG 10.10.03 – Human Subjects Research

 Authority: Vice Chancellor for Research and Innovation

 History: First Issued: October 22, 1987.
-Last Revised: September 30, 2002.
+Last Revised: July 30, 2019.

 Department of Health and Human Services, National Institutes of Health, Office for References: Protection from Research Risks, CFR 45, PART 46, Protection of Human Subjects, Revised November 13, 2001, Effective December 13, 2001